billhails/RHAC-Rounds/README.md

 In any case the plugin gives you the ability to amend the data.

 By the way, RHAC is Royston Heath Archery Club: http://roystonarchery.org/

+The Hover plugin is a temporary fork in the official hover plugin by Stefan V&ouml;lkel - I've tried to contact the author but had no reply so far.
+It supports longest match first and fixes a few bugs where matches overlap, for example round names like <q>Metric</q>, <q>Short Metric</q> and
+<q>Short Metric II</q> tended to confuse the older version.